KevTheGame-Dev/DiscordArchiveBot/README.md

 #### Archive:
 `@ArchiveBot archive`
 Creates an archive file (csv), and DM's the requesting admin with the file
-Planned: DMing the archive file, as well as supporting other formats of files
+Planned: Supporting other file formats, such as CSV

 #### Help:
 `@ArchiveBot help`